The Key Clinic Auditory Integration Training Programme

 Regular audiograms simply measure hearing loss, but do not assess the way in which someone hears.

-Dr Berard argued that these underlying distortions in the hearing profile can impact reading, spelling, speech/language and behaviour.
+Dr Berard believed that these underlying distortions in the hearing profile can impact reading, spelling, speech/language and behaviour.

 Dr Berard’s Key Findings/Observations: